 Istio service mesh add-on plug-in CA certificate troubleshooting

-This article discusses common troubleshooting issues that involve plug-in certificate authority (CA) certificates for the Istio service mesh add-on, and it offers solutions to fix these issues.
+This article discusses common troubleshooting issues with the Istio add-on plug-in certificate authority (CA) certificates feature, and it offers solutions to fix these issues.
 The article also reviews the general process of setting up plug-in CA certificates for the service mesh add-on.

 Note

-This article assumes that Istio revision asm-1-17 is deployed on the cluster.
+This article assumes that Istio revision asm-1-21 is deployed on the cluster.

 Prerequisites